 Chronic hepatitis C

 Some people have chronic hepatitis C for many years without knowing it or having any symptoms.
-But the virus can still be causing serious damage to their liver.
+But the virus can still be causing serious damage to their liver and they can still pass it on to other people.

 Diagnosis and treatment of hepatitis C